Very Short Bio

 Chase Untermeyer has held positions at all four levels of government – local, state, national, and international — over a period of more than 40 years, with work in journalism, academia, and business as well.

 A 1968 graduate of Harvard College, he served in the U.S. Navy during the Vietnam War.
 He was a Texas state representative; an assistant secretary of the Navy under President Reagan; director of Presidential Personnel and director of the Voice of America under the first President Bush; and U.S. ambassador to Qatar under the second President Bush.
-He is currently a member of the Council on Foreign Relations and the board of Humanities Texas, the state humanities council.
+He is currently a member of the Council on Foreign Relations and chairman of the board of Humanities Texas, the state humanities council.

 Ambassador Untermeyer is the author of three volumes of diary-based memoirs of the Reagan-Bush era and the book How Important People Act.